You want to master Italian, right?

 One drawback of Babbel is that the free version only includes the first lesson of each course, after which there is a subscription fee: 1 month costs €9.95, three months cost €19.95, six months €33.90 and a year €59.40.

-Even though there are other apps which are just as fun and effective, this Babbel app has managed to attract the interest of hundreds of thousands of users, and this should not be overlooked.
+Even though there are other apps that are just as fun and effective, this Babbel app has managed to attract the interest of hundreds of thousands of users, and this should not be overlooked.

 Babbel is available for IOS and Android.